alien0x/ctf-writeups/WiCSME2021 CTF.md

 ![Screenshot at 2021-11-26 10-23-12](https://user-images.githubusercontent.com/52857059/143551120-363c8368-05e9-407f-8147-b3cab69b1f20.png)
 It works.

-I noticed the server is nginx so we could read the access.log ```/var/log/nginx/access.log```
+I notice the server is nginx so we could read the access.log ```/var/log/nginx/access.log```

 ![Screenshot at 2021-11-26 10-25-59](https://user-images.githubusercontent.com/52857059/143551202-38954555-d1cd-452b-818e-2db06bcc1bd4.png)

-I notices the user-agent was printed in access.log
+I notice the user-agent was printed in access.log

 ![Screenshot at 2021-11-26 10-38-17](https://user-images.githubusercontent.com/52857059/143551771-872a1ce2-bc54-40b3-bff4-9a29529861a5.png)